jdc-cunningham/tagging-tracker-react-native/DEVNOTES.md

         - [ ] pictures
         - [ ] add pictures
 - [ ] login
+    - probably use async storage for the token... maybe not

 ## Functionality
 - [ ] address: add/search/delete